 The New York Stock Exchange (NYSE) rules require that the Company have a majority of independent directors.
 The rules provide that no director will qualify as "independent" unless the Board of Directors affirmatively determines that the director has no material relationship with the Company and its subsidiaries (collectively, the Company), either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company.
-In order to assist in the making of these determinations, the Board adopted the categorical standards prescribed by the NYSE as well as 12 additional categorical standards to assist it in making determinations of independence.
+The Board adopted the categorical standards prescribed by the NYSE as well as 12 additional categorical standards to assist it in making determinations of independence.
 All directors other than those deemed not "independent" under these standards will be deemed to be "independent" upon a Board determination.

-These independence standards are available on the Company's website by going to www.torchmarkcorp.com and clicking on the Investors page.
-They are located under the Board of Directors heading at Director Independence Criteria.
+These independence standards are available on the Company's website at https://investors.globelifeinsurance.com under the Board of Directors heading at Director Independence Criteria.
 You may also obtain a printed copy of the independence standards at no charge by writing to the Corporate Secretary at 3700 South Stonebridge Drive, McKinney, Texas 75070.

 Based on these categorical standards and after evaluation of the directors' responses to an annual questionnaire, which includes questions based on the above-described independence criteria as well as any related party transactions disclosable pursuant to Item 404(a) of SEC Regulation S-K, the Governance and Nominating Committee makes recommendations to the Board of Directors regarding director independence.
-After review of such recommendations, the Board determined on February 28, 2019 that the following directors continued as of such date to meet the categorical standards set by the Board and are "independent": Charles E. Adair, Linda L. Addison, Marilyn A. Alexander, Cheryl D. Alston, Jane M. Buchan, Robert W. Ingram, Steven P. Johnson, Darren M. Rebelez, Lamar C. Smith and Mary E. Thigpen.
-The Board determined that and Gary L. Coleman and Larry M. Hutchison (as Company employees) were not considered "independent".
+In making such recommendations, the committee considered whether Linda L. Addison's service on the KPMG LLP (KPMG) Board of Directors would impair her independence, given that the Company periodically transacts business with KPMG.
+The Committee determined that Ms. Addison's service on such Board did not cause her to fail to meet the applicable categorical standard of "independence".
+After review of all of the committee's recommendations regarding director independence, the Board determined on February 26, 2020 that the following directors continued as of such date to meet the categorical standards set by the Board and are "independent":

+· Charles E. Adair

+Jane M. Buchan

+Steven P. Johnson